cfpb/design-system/docs/templates/5-filterable-list-pages.md

   <!--

-  Commenting out because this list needs discussion...perhaps it's not needed.
+  Commenting out this list pasted from DM—doesn't seem needed, and has some possibly outdated items

   ##### Area 1: Introduction